walles/exactype/README.md

 5. ```git push --tags```

 ## TODO Misc
+* Have only one Exactype launchable, with one tab each for preferences and stats.
+* Make long click duration configurable
 * Add support for an English keyboard layout.
 This is a step towards emoji support (see below); it requires us to support more than one keyboard, without needing to make an entirely new keyboard.
 * Maybe or maybe not before the emojis, make a cursor-keys keyboard that shows up if you move the